Skip to content

 SD-39 (Trump-endorsed, running for open seat after Bassler retirement)

-redistricting revenge sd 39 trump endorsement open seat
+redistricting revenge sd 39 trump endorsement open seat indiana chamber beckwith staff coal energy

 The Revenge That Found No One Home